CristianPessatti/RBras-Site/content/en/associado/_index.md

 - 'Student Member: Student with the same benefits as Regular Member (needs to present proof of enrolment in an academic degree);'
 - 'SUPP: Supporting Member, member from another region that wants to support RBras.'

-introducao_tabela: 'The values (in Reais) and payment deadlines for the 2022 Annuity are:'
+introducao_tabela: 'At a general RBras meeting, on July 27, 2023, held at the Aurora Shopping Events and Convention Center in the city of Londrina, Paraná, Brazil.
+The values (in Reais) and payment deadlines for the 2023 annuity are:'

 tab_categoria_heading: CATEGORY
-tab_valor_heading: UNTIL 20/11/2023
+tab_valor_heading: UNTIL 15/12/2023
+tab_valor_heading2: BEFORE 15/12/2023

 tabela:
   - categoria: Full Member
     valor: 220,00
+    valor2: 220,00
   - categoria: Regular Member
+    valor: 130,00
-    valor: 160,00
+    valor2: 160,00
   - categoria: Senior Member
     valor: 40,00
+    valor2: 40,00
   - categoria: Student Member
+    valor: 25,00
-    valor: 30,00
+    valor2: 30,00
   - categoria: SUPP
     valor: 50,00
+    valor2: 50,00

 tut_filiacao_heading: 'To join RBras, please follow these steps:'